mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 **EVASIVE ACTION (PILOT)** The pilot of a spacecraft may dodge incoming attacks, so long as the spacecraft has unspent Thrust after movement and combat manoeuvring.

 Each point of unspent Thrust will allow the spacecraft to attempt to dodge one attack.
-The attack suffers a negative DM equal to the pilot’s skill.
+The attack suffers a negative DM equal to the pilot's skill.

 **POINT DEFENCE (GUNNER)** Using a turret-mounted laser (beam or pulse), a gunner can destroy incoming missiles.
 Note that a weapon used for point defence cannot be used to make attacks in the same combat round and vice versa.
 Point Defence may only be performed against missile salvos
 (see page 172) as they are about to make their attack roll against a target – missiles are too small and too fast to be targeted at greater ranges.
 A gunner may only attempt Point Defence once every round.